 Working Individual (QDWI)

-Federal law requires that states exclude certain types of income and assets.
+Federal law requires that states exclude certain types of assets.
 These are some of the main things that don’t count:

-How to Qualify for Help with Medicare Premiums
+Do I Qualify for Help with Medicare Premiums?

 You may qualify for help with paying your premiums through Medicare Savings Programs if you:

 - Are eligible for or have Medicare Part A

 - Meet income limits